BKHChathuranga/PlanetHop/README.md

 # Planetory Transportation Booking Application Backend

 Welcome to the Planetary Transportation Booking Application Backend!
 This backend serves as the server-side component for a booking application.
-It provides the necessary APIs and functionalities to handle booking-related operations with sign in functionalities.
+It provides the necessary APIs and functionalities to handle booking-related operations with sign-in functionalities.

 ## Table of Contents